 “In 1919 the capital was poised for gaiety, and Parisians discovered America.
 French citizens of all ages looked to the horizons of the Atlantic for symbols of popular culture that fantasized a world divorced from the past.”

-Every aspect of French intellectual society seemed to like jazz for one reason or another.
-“For a start it appeared to sound an appropriately irreverent note to people who had recently passed through hell and survived.
-It appealed to the rather phony “populism” of men like Jean Cocteau; its “primitive” sound and “savage” quality attracted the surrealists; and the musicians adopted it as a way of thumbing their noses at the ponderous pretensions of the Wagnerian school.”
-But it was important that it be played “in the Harlem style.”
-So black musicians came to Paris in droves, as every nightclub in town wanted a piece of the action.
-In addition to musicians, black performers like Josephine Baker and Bricktop became fascinating public figures for their ability to draw crowds, as well as for their ostentatious personal lives.
+Although many aspects of French society seemed to like jazz, the racial and appropriative undertones cannot be overstated: “It appealed to the rather phony ‘populism’ of men like Jean Cocteau; its ‘primitive’ sound and ‘savage’ quality attracted the surrealists; and the musicians adopted it as a way of thumbing their noses at the ponderous pretensions of the Wagnerian school.”
+Black musicians were pigeonholed into the renowned “Harlem style,” as other forms of jazz remained on the margins of the French music scene.
+Regardless, Black musicians came to Paris in droves, as every nightclub in town sought their artistic voices.
+Black performers like Josephine Baker and Bricktop became beloved public figures, as the French grew fascinated by both their ability to draw crowds as well as their ostentatious personal lives.

-It wasn’t long before white French bands decided that they wanted to do what these black Americans were doing.
+It wasn’t long before white French bands decided that they wanted to do what these Black Americans were doing.
 Musicians like Paul Whiteman, the self-styled “King of Jazz,” was one such proposed challenger, whose big band concerts acted as sanitized mimicry of ragtime jazz, more appropriate for the concert hall than the hole-in-the-wall jazz club.
 But, Shack notes, “Whiteman’s concert came at a time of lively debate in Parisian intellectual circles among writers, music critics, and classical musicians on the cultural and aesthetic merits of this new musical sound.
 Some critics characterized jazz as only noise and cacophony, and dancing to it the death of intelligence; others raised the question, is it music?”

 In a sense, however, World War II had a lot to do with the birth of France’s next great musical love affair: hip-hop.
 During France’s post-war restoration, an enormous influx of immigrants from France’s colonies arrived to help rebuild the country, in return for citizenship.
-In the 1980s and 1990s, the children of these immigrants, many of whom were raised in France’s banlieues, began borrowing inspiration from black American rappers and hip-hop artists at the movement’s forefront.
+In the 1980s and 1990s, the children of these immigrants, many of whom were raised in France’s banlieues, began borrowing inspiration from Black American rappers and hip-hop artists at the movement’s forefront.